cubeta-io/cubeta-starter/docs/README.md

-the default value of all the generated requests' locale you can set it in postman in the variables' section of the collection . and for web usage when you published the `cubeta-starter-assets` tag a `SetLocaleController` has been published to the `app/Http/Controllers` directory **(if you published this tag from the command line make sure to add a rout for this controller)**
+the default value of all the generated requests' locale you can set it in postman in the variables' section of the collection . and for web usage when you published the `cubeta-starter-assets` tag a `SetLocaleController` has been published to the `app/Http/Controllers` directory.

+> [!warning]
+> if you published this tag from the command line make sure to add a rout for this
+> controller

 <h1 id="restful-trait">RestTrait</h1>
 To use the RestTrait in your PHP application, follow these steps: